NopeForge/nope.media/README.md

 ## Introduction

-`nope.media` is a video player library for fetching frames at exact times.
+`nope.media` is a video playback library for fetching frames at exact times.

 It can handle only one stream at a time, generally video.
 If audio is requested, the frame returned will be an instant video frame containing both